 FY2002.
 In FY2002, funding appropriated for VAWA programs totaled \$517.22 million - VAWA programs administered by DOJ received a total of \$390.60 million, while VAWA programs under HHS received \$126.62 million.
 Within HHS, the President requested funding for programs at FY2001 appropriations levels, and did not request monies for the transitional housing grant program created in VAWA 2000.
 The President also requested \$44 million for rape prevention and education grants; however, these grants were not specified by name in the Labor, Health and Human Services, and Education Appropriations Act of FY2002.
 Rather, the Administration proposed that funding for these grants be included as part of injury prevention grants.
+Congress provided \$149.8 million for injury prevention grants.

 FY2001.
 For FY2001, the President requested \$481 million and Congress appropriated \$407.1 million for VAWA programs, however, funding for VAWA programs created in the original act did not truly decrease from FY2000 appropriation levels.
 Grants to Prevent Sexual Abuse of Runaway and Homeless Youth were reauthorized in the Missing, Exploited, and Runway Children Protection Act (P.L.
 106-71) and received appropriations of \$15 million, prior to the rescission, for FY2001.
 In addition, the Center for Disease Control received \$176 million for prevention grants such as rape education and prevention and community domestic violence programs, but the appropriations bill failed to specify amounts for the different programs.
-Assuming FY2001 funding levels for the prevention grants remained at FY2000 levels, funding for VAWA programs increased by almost \$20 million between FY2000 and FY2001.22 (The FY2000 amount enacted for VAWA programs was \$435.75 million, \$3 million less than the amount enacted for FY1999.23) As the following tables show, not all of the programs enacted under VAWA have been funded continuously; some have received money for a brief period only, while others have never been funded.
+Assuming FY2001 funding levels for the prevention grants remained at FY2000 levels, funding for VAWA programs increased by almost \$20 million between FY2000 and FY2001.
+(The FY2000 amount enacted for VAWA programs was \$435.75 million, \$3 million less than the amount enacted for FY1999.
+As the following tables show, not all of the programs enacted under

-22 The Center for Disease Control reports that these grants received \$45 million in FY2001.
+21 The Center for Disease Control reports that these grants received \$45 million in FY2001.

-23 Consolidated Appropriations Act for FY2000 (P.L.
+22 Consolidated Appropriations Act for FY2000 (P.L.
 106-113) signed by President Clinton on Oct.
 29, 1999.
 (See source note at end of table for complete Congressional Record citation.)